PostHog/posthog.com/contents/blog/google-optimize-alternatives.md

 [GrowthBook](www.growthbook.io/) is a popular open-source feature flagging and experimentation platform.
 It supports A/B and multivariate tests, and integrates with a range of popular analytics tools, such as Google Analytics (UA), Mixpanel, Matomo, and most popular data warehouses.

 It offers a basic visual editor so non-technical users can create experiments without writing code.
-GrowthBook's 'Guardrail' feature can also monitor for unintended second order effects that your potential change might impact, but which you're not actively testing against.
+GrowthBook's 'Guardrail' feature monitors for unintended second order effects of your change which you're not actively testing for.

 ### How much does GrowthBook cost?

-GorwthBook offers unlimited traffic (subject to a fair use policy), feature flags and experiments, pricing only on the number of user accounts.
+GrowthBook offers unlimited traffic (subject to a fair use policy), feature flags, and experiments.
+It charges only on the number of user accounts.
 Its Starter plan includes three GrowthBook users.
 Its Pro plan adds advanced permissions, custom fields, and its visual A/B test editor, for just $20 per user, per month.

 ### Companies that use GrowthBook